jackducasse/caleandar/README.md

 		ModelChange: model,           						//(array of objects) new data object to pass into calendar (serving suggestion: passing through only the currently selected month's events if working with large dataset.
 		MinDateMonth: new Date(1900, 0, 1), 				// (Date) minimum allowable (first valid) month
 		MaxDateMonth: new Date(2050, 0, 1),  				// (Date) maximum allowable (last valid) month
-		HideHover: false									// (bool) whether or not to hide hover text link (so that just clicking the cell will link, if EventClick is set appropriately)
+		HideHover: false,									// (bool) whether or not to hide hover text link (so that just clicking the cell will link, if EventClick is set appropriately)
+		MakeEachCellAnchor: true							// (bool) whether to change each cell to an anchor tag, so that each cell can easily be opened in a new window
 	}
 ```
 * Remember, when using `new Date(2020, 0, 1)` is January 1st because months start at 0, but days start at 1.
 Use the first day of the month (third arg is 0) for MinDateMonth/MaxDateMonth.